y-scope/yscope-log-viewer/docs/src/user-guide/url-parameters.md

 |------------|--------|---------|-------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `filePath` | String | ""      | Specifies the log file to load on startup | `?filePath=https://example.com/app-log.clp.zst` <details><summary>Demo</summary><a href="https://y-scope.github.io/yscope-log-viewer/?filePath=https://yscope.s3.us-east-2.amazonaws.com/sample-logs/yarn-ubuntu-resourcemanager-ip-172-31-17-135.log.1.clp.zst">https://y-scope.github.io/yscope-log-viewer/?<b>filePath=https://yscope.s3.us-east-2.amazonaws.com/sample-logs/yarn-ubuntu-resourcemanager-ip-172-31-17-135.log.1.clp.zst</b></a></details> |

-**Notes for filePath:**
+NOTE:

-- Can be a local file URL or remote HTTP(S) URL.
+- A `filePath` value can be a local file URL or remote HTTP(S) URL.
-- If the file URL is not [percent-encoded][rfc-3986-percent-encoding] as per RFC 3986, it must be the last parameter to prevent ambiguity with other log viewer search parameters.
-To include hash parameters in the file URL, percent-encode the entire URL.
+- If a `filePath` URL isn't [percent-encoded][rfc-3986-percent-encoding] as per RFC 3986, it must be the last parameter to prevent ambiguity with other log viewer search parameters.
+To include hash parameters in a URL, percent-encode the entire URL.
-- Is automatically converted to absolute URL if a relative path is provided.
+- Relative `filePath` values are automatically converted to absolute URLs.

 ## Hash parameters